Will CRE Market Conditions Improve?

 The outlook for debt availability and equity availability tied for the largest improvement among several categories in NAIOP’s CRE Sentiment Index, which measures industry expectations for commercial real estate market conditions over the next 12 months.

-Overall, the index rose to 56 out of 100, up from 52 in April.
+Overall, the index rose to 56 out of 100, up since the spring survey.
 A reading over 50 indicates favorable conditions.
-It’s the second consecutive index to score above 50, with the April survey reflecting an index of 52, after two years’ of ratings below 50.
+It’s the second consecutive index to score above 50, with the April survey reflecting an index of 52 after two years of ratings below 50.

 Composite Sentiment Index, 2016-2024, NAIOP